Klaipėda: Inter-war years and World War II

 As tensions in pre-war Europe continued to grow, it was expected that Germany would make a move against Lithuania to reacquire the region.
 German Foreign Minister Joachim von Ribbentrop delivered an ultimatum to the Lithuanian Foreign Minister on 20 March 1939, demanding the surrender of Klaipėda.
-Lithuania, unable to secure international support for its cause, submitted to the ultimatum and, in exchange for the right to use the new harbour facilities as a Free Port, ceded the disputed region to Germany in the late evening of 22 March 1939.
+Lithuania, unable to secure international support for its cause, submitted to the ultimatum and, in exchange for the right to use the new harbour facilities as a free port, ceded the disputed region to Germany in the late evening of 22 March 1939.
 Adolf Hitler visited the harbour and delivered a speech to the city residents.
-This was Hitler's last territorial acquisition before World War II.
-During the war, the Germans operated a forced labour subcamp of the Stalag I-A prisoner-of-war camp for Allied POWs in the city, and expelled Poles from German-occupied Poland were also enslaved as forced labour in the city's vicinity.
+That was Hitler's last territorial acquisition before World War II.

+During the war, the Germans operated a forced labour subcamp of the Stalag I-A prisoner-of-war camp for Allied prisoners of war in the city, and expelled Poles from German-occupied Poland were also enslaved as forced labour in the city's vicinity.